Quails’ Gate

 About Quails’ Gate

-Nestled in the beautiful Okanagan Valley in the southern interior of British Columbia, Quails’ Gate Winery has been producing award-winning wines for 30 years.
-Situated on the slopes of Mount Boucherie, an ancient volcano, our 125-acre (51 hectare) lakefront estate is renowned for producing premium wines and providing unsurpassed guest experiences.
+Nestled in the breathtaking Okanagan Valley in the southern interior of British Columbia, Quails’ Gate Winery is situated on the slopes of Mount Boucherie, an ancient volcano.
+Our lakefront estate is renowned for producing premium, award-winning wines and providing memorable guest experiences.

 Representative Biography